vendotha/fastapi-scalable-architecture/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### 🙏 Acknowledgments

-Built as part of the Backend Developer Internship assignment for **PrimeTrade AI / Bajarangs**.

----

 *Last Updated: 28-11-2025*
 *Version: 1.0.0*